CoFH/cofh.github.io/docs/pulverizer/index.md

 ### Input and output
 Items and fluids can enter and exit a pulverizer through its sides.
-Every side of a pulverizer may correspond to its input slot (and possibly its input tank), one of its output slots, or certain slots/tanks at the same time.
+Every side of a pulverizer may correspond to its input slot, one of its output slots, or certain slots at the same time.
+Fluids can enter a pulverizer through any side.

 A pulverizer can automatically transfer items out of any sides that directly correspond to one of its output slots.
 This is called auto-output.
 It can also